 Create a System Repair Disc in Windows 7

 Windows 7 allows creating a bootable System Repair Disc - CD or DVD that boots right into Repair your computer options.
-This disc launches so-called Pre-boot Environment (PE) and it cannot be used to install Windows.
+This disc launches so-called Recovery Environment (RE) and it cannot be used to install Windows.
 You can also create the disc in Safe Mode of Windows 7.

 The disc is meant for those who do not have a bootable Windows 7 DVD - this is a common case as there is no DVD bundled with computers that have Windows 7 preinstalled (the OEM versions of Windows).
 It is strongly recommended to create the disc before getting into trouble - if you cannot start Windows 7 in Safe Mode, you will be out of luck in repairing your PC.